dknight/whoopee/2024-06-21 rounding-to-the-step.md

 # Rounding a number to step

-Rounding integers to a given step is a very common task, sometimes asked at technical interviews and very often such a task appears in daily jobs.
+Rounding integers to a given step is a very common task, often it is asked at technical interviews and very often such a task appears in daily jobs.

 ## Algorithm